-The Importance of Food in Dog Training
+The Importance of Food as Reinforcement in Dog Training

 Studies show dogs respond better to training when the reward is food.